NCPlayz/DenoHub/README.md

 # DenoHub

-A GitHub REST Client for Deno.
+A GitHub API v3 Client for Deno.

 > Work In Progress!